 - Reduction of harmful substances

 - Selection of materials

 - > Materials with recycled or bio-based content

-- Recyclable materials
+- > Recyclable materials

 - Energy efficiency (product and power supply)

 - Product longevity

 - Durability

 - > Repairability, including availability and cost of repair and spare parts

-- Upgradeability
+- > Upgradeability

 - · Product/part reusability and recyclability

 - Weight/volume of product

 - Packaging

 - > Selection of materials, reduction of harmful substances

 - Mass/volume reduction, bulk packaging

 - Manufacturing

 - > Socially responsible supply chain: labor, OHS

 - > Energy use; renewable energy

-- > Pollution controls
+- Pollution controls

-Our product-specific, resource efficiency, and ecodesign (RE) initiatives are based on using fewer resources in products and packaging and using materials that are recycled, recyclable, and less toxic to human health and the environment.
-Injecting RE initiatives into the product development process drives more efficient use of resources and reduces waste at end of life.
+Our product-specific, resource efficiency (RE), and ecodesign initiatives are based on reducing resource use in products and packaging and using materials that are recycled, recyclable, and less toxic to human health and the environment.
 Fully recyclable or reusable products and no landfilling of packaging materials are the end goals.
 Ecodesign unlocks the potential for extending product life expectancy through reliability, durability, repair, refurbishment, and parts harvesting.
 Combining RE with ecodesign requirements embedded into the design process has a synergistic effect, making products with fewer resources, extending life expectancy, and converting e-waste into usable resources.